 Slurm Stats https://docs.rc.fas.harvard.edu/kb/slurm-stats/ Tue, 27 Aug 2024 15:39:58 +0000 https://docs.rc.fas.harvard.edu/?post_type=epkb_post_type_1&p=27554 Overview

 When you log on to the FASRC clusters you will be greeted by Slurm Stats.
-On a nightly basis we pull data from the scheduler for the day and display a summary for you when you log in to the cluster in an easy to read table.
+On a nightly basis, we pull data from the scheduler for the day and display a summary table when you log in to the cluster.
 This should help you to understand how your jobs are performing as well as help you track your usage on a daily basis.
-Below is description of the statistics we are providing along with recommendations of where to go to get more information or to improve your performance.
+Below is description of the statistics we provide along with recommendations of where to go to get more information or to improve your jobs’ performance.

 The Statistics